DFHack/dfhack/docs/plugins/autobutcher.rst

 4 female adults.
 Note that you may need to set a target above 1 to have a reliable breeding population due to asexuality etc.

+Nestboxes module extends autobutcher functionality to monitoring and protection of fertile eggs.
+It facilitates steady supplay of eggs protected for breading purposes while maintaining egg based food production.
+With default settings it will forbid fertile eggs in claimed nestboxes up to 4 + number of annimals missing to autobutcher target.
+This will allow for larger number of hatchilings in initial breadin program phase when increasing livestock.
+When population reaches intended target only base amount of eggs will be left for breading purpose.
+It is possible to alter this behaviour and compleatly stop protection of eggs when population target is reached.
+In case of clutch larger than needed target eggs will be split in two separate stacks and only one of them forbidden.
+Check for forbidding eggs is made when fertile eggs are laid for one of watched races.

 Usage
 -----